This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 There are plenty of restaurants and coffee houses along the way as well, perfect for taking a short break.

-Philosopher’s Path in Kyoto / First Visit to Kyoto
+Philosopher’s Path in Springtime / Tips for First-Time Visitors to Kyoto

-Philosopher’s Path in Kyoto / First Visit to Kyoto
+Philosopher’s Path in Springtime / Tips for First-Time Visitors to Kyoto

 Ginkaku-ji Temple (Silver Pavilion), officially known as Jishō-ji or “Temple of Shining Mercy”), is one of the constructions that represents the Higashiyama Culture of the Muromachi period.